-The Audio-Technica ATH-ANC33iS QuietPoint have a typical in-ear design and above-average audio reproduction.
-Unfortunately, they may not be comfortable for everyone and their poor isolation means ambient noise could potentially ruin your listening experience.
+The Audio-Technica ATH-ANC33iS have a typical in-ear design and above-average audio reproduction.
+Unfortunately, they may not be comfortable for everyone, and their poor isolation means ambient noise could potentially ruin your listening experience.

-The ATH-ANC33iS have the same esthetic as the ATH-ANC23, with a few minor color differences.
+The Audio-Technica ATH-ANC33iS have the same aesthetic as the Audio-Technica ATH-ANC23, with a few minor color differences.
 They have a very common design with an all-black color scheme.
 The control module isn't too bulky, and the in-ear buds and tips are also all-black and engraved with the Audio-Technica logo on the back.

-The ATH-ANC33iS are as comfortable as you would expect for an in-ear design.
+The Audio-Technica ATH-ANC33iS are as comfortable as you would expect for an in-ear design.
 They offer a variety of tip sizes and an additional memory foam tip that provides slightly better stability once in the ear.
-They still, however, apply pressure within the ear canal, which may be uncomfortable for some, especially during long listening sessions.
+They apply a bit of pressure within the ear canal, which may be uncomfortable for some, especially during long listening sessions.

-The ATH-ANC33iS are decently stable in-ear headphones.
-They fit deeply into the ear canal and don't quickly fall out your ears during moderate physical activity.
+The Audio-Technica ATH-ANC33iS are decently stable.
+They fit deeply into the ear canal and don't quickly fall out of your ears during moderate physical activity.
 However, the control module and long cable can easily get hooked on something and pull the headphones out of your ears.
-They also don't have any unique tips to help maintain a stable fit which makes them unideal for high-intensity exercises.
+They also don't have any unique tips to help maintain a stable fit, which makes them not really ideal for high-intensity exercises.

 No compatible app.